-- (a) approves all of the terms and conditions of the Development Agreement in substantially the form in Board File No. 170863: - (b) finds that the Development Agreement substantially complies with the requirements of Administrative Code Chapter 56; - (c) finds that the Project is a large multi-phase and mixed-use development that satisfies Administrative Code Section 56.3(g); and - (d) approves the Workforce Development Plan attached to the DDA in lieu of requirements under Administrative Code Chapter 14B and Section 56.7(c).
+- (a) approves all of the terms and conditions of the Development Agreement in substantially the form in Board File No. 170863; - (b) finds that the Development Agreement substantially complies with the requirements of Administrative Code Chapter 56; - (c) finds that the Project is a large multi-phase and mixed-use development that satisfies Administrative Code Section 56.3(g); and - (d) approves the Workforce Development Plan attached to the DDA in lieu of requirements under Administrative Code Chapter 14B, Article VII of Chapter 23, and Section 56.7(c), and Chapter 83 to the extent that Chapter 83 applies to construction work that is subject to the Local Hiring Requirements of the Workforce Development Plan.